By Tim Lambert

 In 1992 Newport’s clock entitled ‘In the nick of time’ was built.
 In 1994 a sculpture of a pig called ‘This little piggy went to market’ was unveiled.
 The Bell Carrier sculpture was unveiled in 1996.

 Newport was made a city in 2002.
-Today Newport is a vibrant city and the city centre is being refurbished.
-In 2020 the population of Newport was 148,000.
+Today Newport is a vibrant city.
+Friars Walk Shopping Centre opened in 2015.
+In 2021 the population of Newport was 159,000.